 - Your rights when your flight is disrupted by extraordinary circumstances

 - What to do if the airline claims extraordinary circumstances

-The airline may owe you between 250 and 600€ for your delayed or cancelled flight.
-It takes only 3 minutes to know if you're eligible to a compensation!
+The airline may owe you between 250 and 600€ for your delayed or canceled flight.

 List of extraordinary circumstances